 If you plan to sell your home and buy another, which should you do first?
-If you sell first, you'll be under time pressure to find another house quickly -- and may end up settling for less than you wanted, overpaying, or stuffing yourself and all your possessions into a hotel room until you can buy a new place.
-But, if you buy first, you'll have to scramble to sell your old house -- a particular problem if you need to get top dollar on your old house in order to make the down payment on the new one.
+If you sell first, you'll be under time pressure to find another house quickly—and could end up settling for less than you wanted, overpaying, or having to stuff yourself and all your possessions into a hotel room until you can buy a new place.
+But, if you buy first, you'll have to scramble to sell your old house—a particular problem if you need to get top dollar on the sale in order to make the down payment on the new one.

 Before putting your house on the market or committing to buying a new one, investigate the prices of houses in the areas where you'll be both selling and buying.
 In order to figure out how to sell high and buy low, you'll need a realistic idea of how much comparable houses are going for.

 Also focus on whether the local real estate market is "hot" (favors sellers) or "cold" (favors buyers).
 Since you're both a buyer and a seller, you'll need to protect yourself in your weaker role while making the most of your stronger role.